runners4tme/hapibook/chapter-4.md

 }
 ```

-Firstly we have created an object that will handle the create of a destination, the next object will handle finding a single destination using an id.
+We are going to update a destination using an id, thus the path for finding a single destination is '/destinations/{id}' and the method is PUT, we will use the updateDestination handler in this task.

 ```js
 const editDestination = {